 However, things took a turn for the worst when Anakin’s imprudence and impatience caused him to be held hostage by their enemy, Omega.
-He then threatens to kill Anakin and release a biochemical weapon to harm a whole city if Yaddle didn’t surrender to him.
+The son of the Dark Jedi Xanatos then threatens to release a biochemical strike to harm a whole city if Yaddle didn’t surrender to him.

-Selflessly, Yaddle lunged at the weapon, caught it, and used the Force to absorb the deathly bomb into her body.
+Selflessly, Yaddle leaped and caught it, used the Force to absorb the biochemical bomb into her body.
 She was able to save the city at the cost of her life.

-Anakin witnessed her death and he carried this guilt with him despite being consoled by Obi-Wan and Yoda.
+Anakin witnessed her sacrifice and he carried this guilt with him despite being consoled by Obi-Wan and Yoda.
 He believed that his reckless actions led to the demise of the beloved Jedi Master.

 Yaddle’s Orange Saber

 We’ve established that orange is an extremely rare color for a lightsaber.
 Perhaps it has something to do with the wielder’s self-restraint against the use of violence.

 Logically, if a Jedi is averse to violence, their lightsaber will remain unused unless it is necessary.
 We only see this bright tangerine blade in three instances:

 - During a fight against the Red Iaro

 - On her final mission to Mawan

 Moreover, we can also theorize that this color is for those who were compassionate fighters who resorted to violence as a last resort.
 It is for those who pity their enemies and faithfully follow the light side of the Force.